ywelsch/bcverifier/doc/isl-developer-doc.markdown

 The translation is described using two functions:

-- tr() translates an isl expression into a boogie expression
+- TR() translates an isl expression into a boogie expression
-- wd() generates the boogie well-definedness condition for an isl expression
+- WD() generates the boogie well-definedness condition for an isl expression

 Translation
 -----------